RedHatWorkshops/amqv7-workshop/demos/broker/high-availability/README.md

 Now restart all 6 nodes again and this time kill a live broker by using ctrl-c instead.
 This time the backups vote will succeed and the backup will start as live.

+so in general the backup needs n/2 + 1 votes to start where n is the number of nodes.